MasterIceZ/blog/about.md

 ---
 layout: empty/about
-title: About Me       # you can also change the title.
+title: Borworntat Dendumrongkul     # you can also change the title.
 ---

 {% comment %}